High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

 A classic engineering problem frequently employed for model validation is the beam bending problem in its linear elasticity range~\cite{Roustant, Cheng2015TrustRB}.
 This problem serves as an illustrative example and involves a cantilever beam subjected to a load applied at its free end, denoted as $F$.
 The specific setup of the problem is depicted in~\figref{fig:beam}.
 In accordance with the findings presented in~\cite{ Cheng2015TrustRB}, the Young's modulus for the material is determined to be $E=200$ GPa, and a load of $F=50$ kN has been chosen for the analysis.
 Furthermore, following the methodology outlined in~\cite{Roustant}, a total of 12 potential cross-sections can be used for the beam.
 These cross-sections encompass four distinct shapes (square, circle, I and star), each with the possibility of being either full, thick, or hollow, as visually depicted in~\figref{fig:beam_shape}.
 For a given cross-section, which consists of a specific shape and thickness, its size is determined by the surface area denoted as $S$.
 Additionally, each cross-section is associated with a normalized moment of inertia $\tilde{I}$ around the neutral axis, representing a latent variable connected to the beam's shape~\cite{oune2021latent}.

 Hence, the problem at hand involves modeling with two continuous variables: the length $L$, ranging from 10 to 20 meters, and the surface area $S$, ranging from 1 to 2 square meters.
 Additionally, there is a categorical variable, $\tilde{I}$, with 12 levels representing the various cross-section options available.
-The tip deflection, at the free end, $\delta$ is given by To compare our models, we draw a 98 point LHS as training set and the validation set is a grid of $12\times30\times30=10800$ points.
+The tip deflection, at the free end, $\delta$ is given by

+As a result, the relaxed dimension used to construct the GP model using the CR method is 14, while the relaxed dimension for the most general GP model employing the HH method is 68.
+To compare our models, we draw a 98 point LHS as training set and the validation set is a grid of $12\times30\times30=10800$ points.
 For the four models GD, CR, HH and HH with PLS, the correlation matrix associated to every model are drawn in~\figref{SMO_corr_Cantilever} showing the predicted correlations between the available cross-sections.
 We recall that these matrices can be interpreted as such: for two given levels $\{\ell_r^1,\ell_s^1\}$, the correlation term $[R_1]_{\ell_r^1,\ell_s^1}$ is in blue for correlation value close to 1, in white for correlations close to 0 and the thinner the ellipse, the higher the correlation.